On Intersecting Conformal Defects

 \section{Two Defects: RG on the Edge}

 In this section we use scalar primary operators of the bulk CFT algebra to construct three different geometric setups involving planar defects (see Fig. \ref{fig:sec2intro}).
-We use the OPE technique \cite{Zamolodchikov:1987ti,Fredenhagen2006,Gaberdiel2009,Fredenhagen2009} to derive the beta-functions of the edge and intersection couplings for all cases.
-Due to the local nature of UV divergences, the results obtained also holds for non-planar defects.
+We use the OPE technique \cite{Zamolodchikov:1987ti,Fredenhagen2006,Gaberdiel2009,Fredenhagen2009} to derive the beta functions of the edge and intersection couplings for all cases.
+Due to the local nature of UV divergences, the results obtained also hold for non-planar defects.
 Non-flat intersections will have additional curvature terms generated in the RG flow, and their derivation is left outside the scope of this paper.